netsight/Products.sqlpfgadapter/README.txt

 - SQL: MySQL 5.1.41

 This product uses plone.app.registry for its controlpanel.
-In order for it to work, use its "Known gooed set" (see section "Developers" above).
+In order for it to work, use its "Known good set" (see section "Developers" above).

 .. _PloneFormGen: http://plone.org/products/ploneformgen
 .. _collective.megaphone: http://plone.org/products/megaphone